1 September 2025

 On the other hand, brands collaborating with artisans slowly cannot produce such enormous quantities due to the nature of craftsmanship, where each piece is meticulously handmade.
 This respect for the rhythm of the crafters is a significant advantage for the environment, as it minimises wasteful overproduction and reduces the strain on resources.

-You actively promote slow and sustainable production practices by supporting a small brand in the slow fashion movement.
+You actively promote slower and more sustainable production practices by supporting a small brand in the slow fashion movement.

 In recent years, consumer interest in the production process of their clothing has grown significantly.
 According to McKinsey, “67% of consumers consider the use of sustainable materials to be an important factor in their purchasing decisions, and 63% value brands that promote sustainability.”
-As a result, many brands quickly label themselves as eco-responsible or circular to attract these conscious consumers.
+As a result, many brands quickly label themselves as “eco-responsible” or “circular” to attract these more conscious consumers.

 However, it is crucial to be vigilant, as some brands may exploit traditional know-how while simultaneously claiming to uplift women out of poverty or suggesting that artisans would be impoverished without their intervention.
 This practice raises ethical concerns and highlights the importance of verifying the authenticity of sustainability claims made by brands.